ddcoggan/ddcoggan/README.md

 Hi, I’m David Coggan, currently a post-doctoral researcher in cognitive and computational neuroscience.
-I work under Frank Tong at Vanderbilt University, TN.
+I work under Frank Tong at Vanderbilt University, where I study the neural and computational underpinnings of visual object perception.

-I will be looking for jobs in deep learning / data science starting in 2023.
+I will be looking for jobs in computer vision / deep learning / data science / vision science starting in April 2023.

-I can program in Python and MATLAB, and have been using PyTorch to develop and train deep convolutional neural networks.
+Please see the attached resume for more information.

 You can reach me at ddcoggan [at] gmail.com